ericlenio/escreen/README.md

 # Requirements

-* Support for running on Linux and Mac OS X (though mostly built/tested on just Linux)
+* Support for running on Linux, FreeBSD and Mac OS X
 * Assumes you use bash as your main shell
 * When started, escreen will automatically launch a nodejs server to serve up all of your profile preferences/settings.
 So you will have to have nodejs installed (recommend 0.10.35 or later).
-* Depends on some basic standard Unix programs like gzip, grep, cut
+* Depends on some basic Unix programs like gzip, grep, cut
-* Also must have openssl installed
+* Also must have perl and openssl
 * Useful to have vim
-* For copy/paste usage you should install clipit and xsel (not necessary for OSX)
+* For copy/paste usage you should install clipit and xsel (not necessary for OS X)

 # How it works